 27. Waiting For Godot by Samuel Beckett

 A couple of blokes stand around, chatting, waiting for their mate – don’t you want to know if he ever shows up?
 It’s a tragi-comedy, sure to tickle the funny bone of all readers with a darker sense of humour.
 Plus, Waiting For Godot is a play, and that was definitely Beckett’s natural talent, the best way to experience his (at-times very esoteric) writing.
+Read my full review of Waiting For Godot here.

 28. Call Me By Your Name by Andre Aciman